Scope 1, 2 and 3 emissions: Differences, with examples

 With more companies tracking their carbon footprints, Scope 1, 2 and 3 emissions are under discussion.
 Discover what each is and the approaches to measure them.

-Today's enterprise executives are ramping up their environmental strategies to meet growing stakeholder demands.
+Today's business executives are ramping up their environmental strategies to meet growing stakeholder demands.
 A foundational aspect of that effort is measuring organizational emissions.

-Scope 1, Scope 2 and Scope 3 are categories that organizations can use to classify the greenhouse gas emissions (GHGs) they generate across their value chain.
-The three emissions scopes are the standard categories that define the origin of an organization's greenhouse gas emissions, gases that trap heat and thereby accelerate global warming and climate change.
+Scope 1, Scope 2 and Scope 3 are categories that organizations can use to classify greenhouse gas (GHG) emissions they generate across their value chain.
+These standard categories define the sources of an organization's GHG emissions, which are gases that trap heat and thereby accelerate global warming and climate change.
 In addition, a fourth scope category helps organizations understand emissions they can avoid.

 This guide provides a high-level overview of the following: